 In 2019, the NMCWD continued to review projects and permit applications under the rules adopted in 2008 and amended in 2015 and 2018.
-Of the 147 permits issued in 2019, 29 triggered the District's stormwater rule and as a result, required stormwater management best management practices (BMPs).
-These BMP's are projected to reduce stormwater runoff volume by 210,776 cubic feet per year, and reduce phosphorus and suspended solid loading by 105 and 32,270 pounds per year respectively.
+Of the 147 permits issued in 2019, 29 triggered the District's stormwater rule and as a result, required stormwater management BMPs are projected to reduce stormwater runoff volume by 210,776 cubic feet per year, and reduce phosphorus and suspended solid loading by 105 and 32,270 pounds per year respectively.

-In 2017, the District initiated a new permit tracking program that has since been extended to include all permits issued from 2014 through 2019.
-During this time period, the District has issued 814 permits of which 281 triggered the District's stormwater rule and as a result, required stormwater management BMPs.
-Through this extended analysis these BMPs (from 2014-2019) were projected to reduce stormwater runoff volume by 1,128,620 cubic feet per year, and reduce phosphorus and suspended solid loading by 780 and 195,065 pounds respectively.
+In 2017, the District initiated a new permit tracking program that has since been propagated with all issued District's from 2014 through 2019.
+During this time period, the District has issued 814 permits of which 281 triggered the District's stormwater rule and as a result, required stormwater management BMPs are projected to reduce stormwater runoff volume by 1,128,620 cubic feet per year, and reduce phosphorus and suspended solid loading by 780 and 195,065 pounds respectively.